arnavnagpurkar/Spotify-Clone/readme.md

 - Playback controls and volume seekbar
 - Smart JS (if anyone forks and add a folder in songs dir with info.json and cover.jpg, it will be automatically detected as a playlist)
 - User Friendly UI
+- Can download songs for free, without creating account!!

 ## Getting Started: